ietf-teep/architecture/draft-ietf-teep-architecture.md

 two applications: 1) an Untrusted Application; 2) a TA that provides some security functions to be run inside a TEE.
 At step 2, the application developer uploads the Untrusted Application (2a) to an Application Store.
-The Client Application may optionally bundle the TA binary.
+The Untrusted Application may optionally bundle the TA binary.
 Meanwhile, the application developer may provide its TA to a TAM provider that will be managing the TA in various devices.
-3. A user will go to an Application Store to download the Client Application.
+3. A user will go to an Application Store to download the Untrusted Application.
 The Untrusted Application will trigger TA installation by initiating communication with a TAM.
 This is the step 4.
 The Untrusted Application will get messages from TAM, and interacts with device